MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * [Polish your personal pitch.][personal-pitch]  Practice your pitch with a friend.
 * Read: [What do software engineers actually do?][what-software-engineers-do]
 * Tie up any loose ends in your resume, Github, LinkedIn, JS game.
-* Finish mapping out your list of 200 companies.
+* Add more companies to your Job Search Roadmap.

 [personal-pitch]: ./self-presentation/personal-pitch.md
 [what-software-engineers-do]: ./engineering-culture/software_engineer_work.md

 Optional Week1 projects:
 * Write tests for your [personal projects][personal-projects].
-* Make a new JS game.
+* Make a new JS game from scratch.
 This will make your projects stand out amongst other a/A grads.
 * [Get a simple portfolio site up.][portfolio]
+You can link to this from your resume, and also use it in applications with recruiting firms like Hired.